 Briefing.
 The experimenter shared her screen with presentation slides (refer to our supplementary material) and described the motivation and goal of our study.
-Here, participants were fully informed that the goal of this study is not about their specific personal challenges but to evaluate the design and user experience of EXPLORE-SELF to explore and reflect on those challenges.
+To encourage participants to authentically engage with the system, we informed them that the goal of this study is not to evaluate or address their specific personal challenges but to understand how our tool helps their exploration and reflection on those challenges.